Home/Blog/Health Conditions/Disorder & Deficiency/Vitamins B Complex Deficiency: Causes And Symptoms

 • Keep the immune and digestive systems functioning properly

-Since the body does not store large amounts of these vitamins (except B12), a consistent dietary intake is vital to prevent deficiency.
+Since the body does not store large amounts of these vitamins (except B12, which can be stored in the liver), a consistent dietary intake is vital to prevent deficiency [1].

 A Vitamin B complex deficiency occurs when one or more of the B vitamins are insufficient in the body.
 This can result from poor dietary intake, malabsorption, or increased needs due to health conditions or medications.

-For example, Vitamin B12 deficiency may occur if the body cannot absorb it properly, which can impact DNA synthesis and red blood cell production.
-A deficiency in certain B vitamins can also raise homocysteine levels, increasing the risk of inflammation, cardiovascular disease, and cognitive decline.
+For example, Vitamin B12 deficiency may occur if the body cannot absorb it properly, which can impact DNA synthesis and red blood cell production, leading to megaloblastic anemia [1].
+Furthermore, a deficiency in specific B vitamins like B12, B6, and B9 (Folate) can contribute to elevated homocysteine levels, which is a recognized risk factor for inflammation, cardiovascular disease, and cognitive decline [2].

 Vitamin B Complex Deficiency Causes

-B vitamins are primarily obtained from food.
+B vitamins are primarily obtained from a varied diet.
 Diets lacking variety—especially those low in animal products—may result in deficiency.

-Vegans and vegetarians are at a higher risk for B12 deficiency, as this vitamin is mostly found in meat, dairy, and eggs.
+• Vegans and vegetarians are at a higher risk for B12 deficiency, as this vitamin is predominantly found in meat, dairy, and eggs.

-Diets high in processed food but low in whole grains, fruits, and vegetables may lack other essential B vitamins.
+• Diets high in processed food but low in whole grains, fruits, and vegetables may lack other essential B vitamins.
+For example, an estimated 50% of the worldwide population is at risk of inadequate intake of at least one B vitamin due to factors like reliance on refined foods [3].

 Alcohol impairs vitamin B absorption and increases excretion through the kidneys, especially thiamine (B1) and folate (B9).
-Chronic alcohol intake may deplete the body’s vitamin B stores.
+Chronic heavy alcohol intake can significantly deplete the body’s vitamin B stores, often necessitating supplementation in this population [1].

-Vitamins B complex is absorbed into the bloodstream by the digestive tract in healthy conditions.
-The bloodstream carries these vital vitamins throughout your body.
-If vitamin B isn’t absorbed into the body then it can’t be utilised by the body.
+Under healthy conditions, B vitamins are absorbed into the bloodstream by the digestive tract.
+The bloodstream then carries these vital vitamins throughout your body.
+If absorption is impaired, the body cannot utilize the vitamins effectively.

-may impair the absorption of B vitamins from food, leading to deficiency.
-These conditions prevent Vitamin B from entering the bloodstream, resulting in a significant drop in vitamin B levels in your blood and causing harm to your health.
+may impair the absorption of B vitamins from food, leading to deficiency [2].
+This impairment prevents the vitamins from entering the bloodstream, potentially leading to a significant drop in blood levels and causing adverse health effects.

-Long-term use of some medications may interfere with vitamin B absorption or utilisation.
-These include:
+Long-term use of certain prescription medications may interfere with vitamin B absorption or utilization.
+It is crucial to discuss potential nutritional side effects with your physician.
+These medications may include:

 • Anticonvulsants (e.g., phenytoin)